ThanhBuiKhacNhat/E-Commerce_Customer_Support_Chatbot/README.md

 # ShopSmart E-commerce Customer Support Chatbot

-A RAG-based customer support chatbot for an e-commerce platform that leverages Google Gemini 1.5 Flash-8B, LangChain components, and Streamlit to provide helpful responses to customer queries.
+A RAG-based customer support chatbot for an e-commerce platform that leverages Google Gemini models, LangChain components, and Streamlit to provide helpful responses to customer queries.

 ## Features